Defining Learning

 Learning Involves Change

+When people learn, they become capable of doing something differently.
+They demonstrate a changed capacity.
+They have new skills, knowledge, belief, and/or behaviors.
 Watch this video to hear Professor Kissel-Ito tell a story about a time that she witnessed the “change” part of learning in a children’s ministry setting.

 Reflection Exercise